 Would you want to knowingly expose your tiny infant to the dangers of soy formula?

-But Don’t Oriental Cultures Eat Lots of Soy?
+But Don’t Asian Cultures Eat Lots of Soy?

 - Soy foods account for only 1.5 percent of calories in the Chinese diet, researchers found.
 (1977 Chang KC)

-– The actual soybean consumed today is not the same one used by traditional Oriental cultures.
+- The actual soybean consumed today is not the same one used by traditional Asian cultures.

 Problems with Soy Protein Isolate